adap/flower/doc/source/ssl-enabled-connections.rst

 Conclusion
 ----------

-You should now have a learned how to generated self-signed certificates using the given script, start a SSL-enabled server and establish a secure connection with a client to it.
+You should now have learned how to generate self-signed certificates using the given script, start a SSL-enabled server, and have a client establish a secure connection to it.

 Additional Resources
 --------------------